cheme/web3/ownership.md

   - public domain : after some time without update of the keep alive statement, the concept becomes acceptable as public
   - simply fork it and fight to be the dominant fork

+# valuation

+Everything that is owned has value. see [exchange markets](./exchange.md).
+And the fact that a fork could be done does not diminished its value (otherwhise big social network would not be as hegemonic as they are), because the value is **a trust value** (a fork is successful only if its trust is better than the original (for example who trust oracle for opensource project : welcome libreoffice)).

+Trust allow to remunerate content easily : when buying a content in a store where does money go?
+I wanted it to go for the scenarist, the rest of the movie was utter shit.

 # distribution of money for ressource sharing

 Use case of a movie.

 ## central approach